All you need to know about child maintenance

 Enforcing a maintenance order

-If a parent doesn't pay, the other parent can do the following:
+If a parent who must pay maintenance doesn't pay, the primary caregiver of the child can do the following:

 - Lay a formal complaint at the maintenance office.